Follow TV Tropes

 • Between drugs and conditioning, all of the girls are more than a bit emotionally stunted.
 Beatrice, however, is an extreme case; we never see her get angry, excited, or anything.

-• When Angelica finally dies, it affects the handlers more than her friends; even Triela is surprised how little she's affected.
+• When Angelica finally dies, it affects the handlers more than her friends.
+Even Triela is surprised how little she's affected.

 • Inflicted on Henrietta when her deteriorating emotional state forces the Agency to redo her conditioning, which "resets her to factory settings," so to speak.
 One of the doctors explains to Jose that while she is a usable assassin again, her personality is little more than that of a robot soldier.
+However this is only shown to be a temporary effect, as she regains her emotions with fatal results.

 • Fast-Roping:

-• Triela and Beatrice effectively pull this off in reverse (climbing up a tower hand-over-hand really fast) during Vol 11 of the manga.
+• Triela and Beatrice pull this off in reverse (climbing up a tower hand-over-hand really fast) during Vol 11 of the manga.
 Cybernetics are cool like that.

 • Faux Fluency: A problem with all the Italian in the series: the grammar is correct, but the pronunciation is bad enough that actual Italians have serious problems even recognizing that it's not Japanese.